milonmaze/privacy-terms-observatory/cloud.google.com/terms/cloud-privacy-notice.md

 Start free
 Google Cloud Privacy Notice

-Effective Date: November 15, 2022
+Effective Date: December 14, 2022

 This Google Cloud Privacy Notice describes how we collect and process your personal information in relation to Google Workspace (including Google Workspace for Education), Google Cloud Platform, Cloud Identity (when sold separately) and Implementation Services (together, “Cloud Services”).